“She may be easy street, but

 I caught my breath and finally started the fouled-out Volvo, clutching the wheel with cold, clammy palms, lurching into Chestnut Street traffic like a MUNI bus way behind schedule.
 A shrill, unforgiving horn ripped my ears, nearly stopped my racing heart.
 Some gorgeous Marin-type brunette glowered at me from behind the wheel of that same silver Mercedes 240, all but melting the plastic membrane in the safety glass of my door window.
 She slammed her brakes with a spiteful look in her eye, harboring something of a grudge, as if somehow recognizing me in a bad karmic way.

-Before I could menace a fist in response, my reflexive cabby move, she roared around me, tapping her siren-like car alarm, revealing fresh plastic cracks in her Corte Madera license plate frame.
+Before I could menace a fist in response, my reflexive cabbie move, she roared around me, tapping her siren-like car alarm, revealing fresh plastic cracks in her Corte Madera license plate frame.
+One of a kind or just one in the same: it was so hard to tell.
 Coasting warily up behind her toward the Van Ness Avenue red light, I fully expected her to flip me half a peace sign when she glanced back through the sedan’s rear window.

 Instead, she smiled and waved, before shooting me a peace sign in full, no accounting for derision or Marin bliss.
+Never saw that one coming, whatever it was supposed to mean.
 We crawled forward, fourth and fifth behind a line of cars barely moving through the green light, pedestrian crossings a lag factor in the intersection overall.
-Gunning into clearing traffic, the Marinite turned her Benz leftward up split-laned Van Ness with freewheeling authority in the direction of what my throwaway tourist street map showed as Bay Street and Aquatic Park.
+Gunning into clearing traffic, the Marinite turned her Benz leftward up a split-laned Van Ness with freewheeling authority in the northerly direction of what my throwaway tourist map showed as Bay Street and Aquatic Park.

-But slow on the trigger, at a loss for direction and resolve: was just one more out-of-town bugger hesitant to turn another corner.
+But slow on the trigger, at a loss for direction and resolve: just one more out-of-town bugger hesitant to turn another corner.
 I braced to haul ass into the arterial ups and downs—no time for juicing, had to blow off the Steams.
 Yessir, fixin’ to go parkin’ it and hash things out, no damn stopping me now—‘Night Moves’ tracking up on the radio.
-I looked about the intersection for some sign marker that wasn’t pointing directly downhill.
+I looked about the intersection with a big cold gulp, mainly for some sign marker that wasn’t pointing directly downhill.

 Care for More?